Overlandcoder/odin_flight_booker/README.md

 bundle install
 bin/rails server
 ```
-Finally, visit http://localhost:3000/ to view the application locally.
+Finally, visit http://localhost:3000/ to view the application.

 ## Possible Improvements

-## Reflections
+- Use realistic flight durations instead of random ones
+- Use Stimulus to allow addition/removal of passengers